emmajanedrews/base-template/_posts/2017-07-17-have-you-visited-the-hub-at-30a.md

 With as many options as there are for food and drink, including a nice wrap-around bar, it’s a great place to visit.

-On top of everything, **the venue is very conveniently located**—right outside of Water Sound just down from Rosemary.
+On top of everything, **the venue is very conveniently located**—right outside of Watersound just down from Rosemary.

 Overall, it’s a great complex.